-On an international level different instruments are used for the methodological appraisal of CPGs [517].
-The AGREE instrument [5,343] and its revised version AGREE II [7,68,69] were developed and validated by a network of researchers and health policy makers and are the most widespread tools internationally.
-The German-language DELB^m instrument of the AWMFn und ÄZQ^o is also based on the appraisal tool of the AGREE Collaboration.
+On an international level different instruments are used for the methodological appraisal of CPGs [533].
+The AGREE instrument [4,352] and its revised version AGREE II [5,65,66] were developed and validated by a network of researchers and health policy makers and are the most widespread tools internationally.
+The German-language DELB instrument of the Association of the Scientific Medical Professional Societies (AWMF) and the Agency for Quality in Medicine (ÄZQ) is also based on the appraisal tool of the AGREE Collaboration.
 To simplify any potential future comparison between the results of a CPG appraisal by the Institute and CPG appraisals published in other studies, AGREE is used as a rule in the Institute's methodological appraisal of CPGs.
 The Institute is actively involved in the further development of the DELB instrument.

-When preparing the report plan, the Institute specifies a priori whether, on the grounds of a research question, a methodological appraisal of CPGs should be performed with the AGREE instrument [5].
+When preparing the report plan, the Institute specifies a priori whether, on the grounds of a research question, a methodological appraisal of CPGs should be performed with the AGREE instrument [4].
 This tool consists of 23 key items assessed by means of a scale and organized in 6 domains.
-Each domain covers a separate dimension of CPG quality.
+Each domain covers a separate dimension of CPG quality:

-Domain 1: Scope and purpose
+- Domain 1: scope and purpose

-Domain 2: Stakeholder involvement
+- Domain 2: stakeholder involvement

-Domain 3: Rigour of development
+- Domain 3: rigour of development

-Domain 4: Clarity and presentation
+- Domain 4: clarity and presentation

-Domain 5: Applicability
+- Domain 5: applicability

-Domain 6: Editorial independence
+- Domain 6: editorial independence